gollenia/timber-blocks/readme.md

 In the upper example you see how it's done.
 The first line is a function to get the color value by it's slug.
 Use it if you like, or simply add the color slug as a class like Wordpress does it (`has-blue-color` for example)

 The available attributes of each block are in it's twig template or the corresponding block.json, and you can use them name by name as simple twig variables.

+### Legacy notice

+As this plugin was once called "ctx-blocks", the internal block names still start with "ctx-blocks/...".
+This can not be changed, since websites already use these block names.

 ### Changelog